 Dating back several macOS versions, all passwords are now stored in an application called Keychain Access.
 So if you’re looking for a saved Wi-Fi password that you simply can’t remember, you’re in luck because I’m going to show you how to find a Wi-Fi password on Mac…

-How to show a Wi-Fi password on macOS
+How to show a Wi-Fi password on Mac

-Step 2: In the sidebar, make sure you click on Passwords, then search for the network you want the password for and double click on it.
+2) In the sidebar, make sure you click on Passwords, then search for the network you want the password for.
+Double click on that network.

-Step 3: Click on Show Password.
-Confirm your administrator username and password.
+3) Click on Show Password.
+Confirm your administrator user credentials to reveal the Wi-Fi password.

-Step 4: You may be prompted to enter your administrator name and password again.
+4) You may be prompted to enter your administrator credentials again.

-Keychain Access also stores your applications, internet and web form passwords, so you’re in luck if you forget one of those too.
+Keychain Access isn’t only useful to show Wi-Fi passwords on your Mac.
+It can also store your applications, internet and web form passwords.
 If password management is something you are not great at, consider looking into 1Password on the Mac App Store.
-It’s a useful app for keeping track of passwords wherever you use them, especially in light of recent events like the Heartbleed bug.
+It’s a very useful app!

 If you know of any other password tricks for macOS, let us know in the comments section down below.
-You can also read all of our recent password-related articles for not just the Mac, but iOS devices and beyond.
-Moreover, if you are looking for other tutorials like this one, be sure to check out our quick tips section for other how tos and helpful articles.
-Article suggestions are welcome.
+Moreover, if you are looking for other tutorials like this one, be sure to check out our quick tips section for other how-tos and helpful articles.
+Article suggestions are welcome!